 These two functions allocate memory.
 Memory allocation is from a heap.
 The heap is not necessarily the same heap used by the application.
 The available space in the heap may be limited depending on the implementation.
 The first function, malloc(int n), allocates n bytes of memory from the heap.
 The second function, malloc(const BPatch_type&t), allocates enough memory to hold an object of the specified type.
 Using the second version is strongly encouraged because it provides additional information to permit better type checking of the passed code.
+If a name is specified, Dyninst will assign var_name to the variable; otherwise, it will assign an internal name.
 The returned memory is persistent and will not be released until BPatch_process::free is called or the application terminates.